Jon Berti Player Props: Marlins vs. Angels

 Jon Berti At The Plate

-- Berti has five doubles, two home runs and 11 walks while batting .268.
+- Berti is batting .268 with five doubles, two home runs and 11 walks.

-- He has homered in two of 43 games played this year, and in 1.2% of his plate appearances.
+- He has hit a long ball in two of 44 games played this season, and in 1.2% of his plate appearances.

-- In eight games this year (18.6%), Berti has picked up an RBI, including two games with multiple runs batted in.
+- Berti has driven in a run in eight games this season (18.2%), including two games with multiple runs batted in.

+- He has scored in 15 games this year (34.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.